-Baptisias are essentially shrubs in full sun gardens, small ones.
+Baptisias are essentially small shrubs in full sun gardens.
 The flower stems are 4 to 5 feet in height, but the actual plant is shorter, especially after the leafy stems bow down in early summer to hide the plant's bare knees.
-I needed something taller too.
 The rugosas provide a much-needed medium height to the garden, most topping out at 4-5'.
 Eventually they will end up wider than tall as they sucker.

 I bought the rugosa Foxi Pavement after seeing it at a nursery where I went to get a Florida azalea.